hitarthibhatt/Calendar/README.md

 # Calendar
-This is a self-made Dynamic Calendar project built using HTML, CSS, and JavaScript.
-It displays the current time, month, days, and date.
+This is a dynamic Calendar project, a small self-made project built using HTML, CSS, and JavaScript.
+It displays the current time, month, days, and date in a user-friendly interface.